It4innovations/hyperqueue/docs/cpus.md

 [Added in 0.2]

 **Note:** In this text we use term **CPU** as a resource that is provided by operating system (e.g. what you get from /proc/cpuinfo).
 In this meaning, it is usually a core of a physical CPU.
-In the section about NUMA we use term **socket** to refer to a physical CPU.
+In the text related to NUMA we use term **socket** to refer to a physical CPU.

-## Requesting mode CPUs
+## Requesting more CPUs

 By default, each task allocates a single CPU on worker's node.
 This can be changed by argument ``--cpus=...``.